 Dean Trust Wigan is fully inclusive and all pupils are encouraged to take part in all activities both within and outside of school.
 The school has in place all statutory risk assessments, based upon Wigan Council model risk assessments and guidance adapted to the circumstances of the school.
 These include risk assessments associated with premises and grounds, subject specific, individual pupils.
 Where necessary, extra support will be provided to ensure that full participation for children with SEND is viable.
 Parents/carers are fully informed of the trips and activities open to every child and also all of the before school and extra curriculum activities available.
 First aid equipment and children’s medicines are taken on every trip or visit outside of the school.
 For the purpose of reward trips criteria is differentiated for pupils who have been identified as having special educational needs.

 Dean Trust Wigan has a breakfast club every morning where pupils receive free porridge and homework, revision and intervention sessions after school.
 Vulnerable pupils are able to attend the Nurture room at break and lunchtime as and when they wish to.

 The car park areas maintain disabled parking spaces close to the reception entrance.
 The main building and library are fully accessible to wheelchair users via a lift.
-Adaptions are made to our specialist classrooms to ensure that students are able to participate in all lessons.
+Adaptions are made to our specialist classrooms to ensure that pupils are able to participate in all lessons.
 Adaptions may include height adjustable sinks and work stations.
 The use of computers, iPads and iPod enable all children to have access to new technologies to support their learning needs.